-This page is for creative expression and discussion of the scientific, political, social, environmental, philosophical and spiritual context of osteopathy.
+This page is for discussion of the scientific, political, social, environmental, philosophical and spiritual context of natural healing.
 You will not find anything for sale here but you will find some free food for thought.